Question: Are OpenAI, Anthropic, and Google building autonomous AI agents like OpenClaw?

 OpenAI's approach is modal.
 Operator's Watch Mode keeps humans informed; Takeover Mode lets the agent execute — but on sensitive sites, it automatically pauses and hands control back.
 The agent is trained to decline certain tasks entirely, including banking transactions and high-stakes decisions.

 Anthropic's approach is classification-based.
 ASL-3 safety classifiers run in real-time to detect and block potential misuse.
-Claude's computer use operates in isolated sandbox environments — Docker containers and virtual machines that prevent uncontrolled system access.
+Cowork's agent execution operates in isolated sandbox environments — Docker containers and virtual machines that prevent uncontrolled system access.
+Managed Agents adds enterprise-grade controls layered on top: deployment policies, audit trails, role-based permissions.
 Six dedicated cybersecurity probes monitor for misuse of enhanced capabilities.

 Google's approach is architectural.
 Project Mariner runs on cloud-based VMs, not your local machine — creating a physical separation between agent actions and your actual systems.
 Real-time user intervention means you can stop, redirect, or modify any agent action mid-execution.